Kawai Musical Instruments: Grand pianos

 Kawai grand pianos have evolved steadily over the decades from the Model 500/600 built in the 1960s and 1970s, to the KG Series in the 1980s and early 1990s that became popular among teachers and institutions.
 During these years, Kawai grand pianos earned a reputation for long-term, stable performance even in heavy use.
 In 1996, Kawai introduced the RX Series grand pianos featuring the Ultra-Responsive ABS Action.
 The RX Series continued to evolve with the introduction of the Millennium III Action with ABS-Carbon in 2004.
 In 2009, the RX BLAK Series debuted with a new Acoustic Resonant Solid Spruce soundboard and the addition of Phenolic Stabilizers on the hammers that further enhanced the precision of the hammer strike for improved tone and consistency.
 The RX BLAK Series pianos also incorporated many cosmetic changes.

 In 1999, Kawai introduced the Shigeru Kawai grand piano series.
 These pianos are handmade by highly skilled technicians in a separate facility of Ryuyo Grand Piano Factory in Hamamatsu.
 Shigeru Kawai pianos are recognized as one of the best pianos in the world and are used in concerts and piano competitions all over the world alongside pianos manufactured by companies like Bösendorfer, Steinway, Yamaha and Fazioli.
-The Shigeru Kawai SK-EX full concert grand piano was introduced in 2001, and chosen as the official piano of the 2002 Tchaikovsky International Piano Competition.
+The Shigeru Kawai SK-EX full concert grand piano was introduced in 2001, and chosen as the official piano of the 2002 International Tchaikovsky Competition.

 In 2013, Kawai introduced the GX BLAK Performance Series line of grand pianos.
 In Japanese, the word kuro (black) suggests wisdom, experience and nobility.
 Improvements include a stretcher-overlap integrated design (SOLID) and Konsei Katagi blended rim design for improved tone projection.

 In 2015, Kawai introduced the GL Series line of grand pianos.

 The current Kawai Grand Piano product line consists of the following models: